weitongqing/DiffXGPBI/ReadMe.md

 ##### 1. Prokka annotation

-Run ***prokka_blast.sh*** to get a batch of prokka annotation files.
+Run ***prokka.sh*** to get a batch of prokka annotation files.
 Input the fasta files of some phages (bacterium) under a folder, and output a prokka annotation folder for each phage (bacteria).

 ```shell
 Usage: